You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 Pros of Tumblr

-• Tumblr is a fun, simple platform that has many elements of social media (like hashtags) to help your content get found.
+- Tumblr is a fun, simple platform that uses social media elements (like hashtags) to help your content get found.

-• There are lots of different fan communities on Tumblr for popular TV shows and other fandoms.
+- There are many different fan communities on Tumblr for popular TV shows and other fandoms.

-• Tumblr has recently introduced paid subscriptions, where you can potentially make money from getting people to pay for your content.
+- Tumblr has recently introduced paid subscriptions, where you can make money from getting people to pay for your content.

-• It’s really quick to set up a blog on Tumblr and the interface is user-friendly and intuitive.
+- Setting up a blog on Tumblr is speedy, and the interface is user-friendly and intuitive.

-• There are a range of different themes you can choose from, both free and premium.
+- There is a range of themes you can choose from, both free and premium.

 Cons of Tumblr